A concept wearable device for creating a personal "Silence Bubble" in the urban environment.

 3D Product Design

-01 | The Challenge
+01 | The Problem

 We live in a noisy world.
 Noise pollution impacts millions of people every day and can cause serious health consequences